S-Connors/My_First_API/README.md

 #Building my first api

 Creating my first API by using FastAPI
+Creating a user database